Denmark in the Eurovision Song Contest: 2000s and 2010s

 In 2000, Denmark won the contest with brothers Jørgen and Niels Olsen defying the odds (they were considerably older than their competitors and only one male duo had won before), to win with "Fly on the Wings of Love".
 The song went on to enjoy huge success around Europe.

 At the 2001 contest, held in Copenhagen, Rollo and King came second with the song "Never Ever Let You Go".
 However, in 2002, Malene Mortensen came 24th (last) with "Tell Me Who You Are", giving Denmark its worst result ever.
 Therefore, Denmark was relegated from the 2003 contest.

 In 2005, Copenhagen hosted Congratulations: 50 Years of the Eurovision Song Contest, an event to commemorate the 50th anniversary.

 Since the introduction of semifinals in 2004, Denmark has qualified for the final on ten out of 18 occasions.
 Another string of successful participations started in 2010, when Denmark reached the top five for the first time in nine years, finishing fourth with "In a Moment like This" performed by Chanée and N'evergreen.
 A year later, Denmark finished fifth with "New Tomorrow" performed by the band A Friend in London, and in 2013, Denmark won the contest for the third time, when Emmelie de Forest represented the country with the song "Only Teardrops", winning with Denmark's highest-ever score of 281 points.

 In 2014, Denmark reached the top ten for the fourth time in five years, when Basim finished ninth.
 However, the success did not continue into 2015 and 2016, as Denmark failed to qualify for the final in those years.
 In 2017, the country returned to the final, finishing 20th with Anja Nissen.
 Denmark achieved its fifth top ten result of the decade in 2018, with Rasmussen and the song "Higher Ground" finishing ninth.
 In 2019, Leonora took Denmark to their 12th final with the song "Love Is Forever" and finished 12th in the final with 120 points.

 2020s

 In 2021, the duo Fyr og Flamme with "Øve os på hinanden", Denmark's first entry fully in Danish since 1997, failed to qualify for the final, finishing 11th in the second semi-final with 89 points.
-Further non-qualifications followed with Reddi in 2022, Reiley in 2023 and Saba in 2024 before Sissal ended the streak in 2025, qualifying with "Hallucination".
+Further non-qualifications followed with Reddi in 2022, Reiley in 2023 and Saba in 2024 before Sissal ended the streak in 2025, qualifying with "Hallucination", and Søren Torpegaard Lund qualifying and finishing seventh in the final in 2026 with "Før vi går hjem".

-After hosting the contest in 2014, Denmark has only managed to qualify 3 times in 10 years (2017, 2018, 2019), after failing to qualify twice (in 2004 and 2007) since the introduction of the semi finals in 2004 up until 2014.
+After hosting the contest in 2014, Denmark has only managed to qualify five times in 11 years (2017, 2018, 2019, 2025, 2026), after failing to qualify twice (in 2004 and 2007) since the introduction of semi-finals in 2004 up until 2014.